 The observational study by Masters, (1992) examined the hypnotic susceptibility of marathon runners, the cognitive detachment they experience while running, and the runner's high they encounter.
 Researchers evaluated hypnotic susceptibility scores, dissociation tactics used during marathons, and subjective accounts of runner's high through surveys and interviews using observational methods.
 The results showed that greater training scores and more usage of dissociation as a running strategy were connected with higher hypnotic susceptibility.
-Runner's high into is usually induced by long-distance running, a form prolonged exercise; it may even last longer.
-The intensity also differs from one individual to another; some described a slight feeling of relaxation, and others said they experience extreme exhilaration. the main neurobiological factors that interact to influence mood and perception of exertion.
+Runner's high into is usually induced by long-distance running, a methodological insights become apparent.
+First, form of prolonged cardiovascular exercise.
+A runner's high can last advanced neuroimaging techniques, like fMRI from several minutes to many hours after and PET.
+These techniques make it possible to exercise; it may even last longer.
+The intensity also differs from one individual to another; some described a slight feeling of relaxation, and others said they experience extreme exhilaration.
+Dopamine, endocannabinoids, and endorphins are reactions.
+However, there are a few limitations. the main neurobiological factors that interact to influence mood and perception of exertion.
 Overall, these data point to the fact that the runner's high is a complex phenomenon influenced by both individual-psychological states and biological processes.

 Buist et al., (2010) found predictive variables for running-related injuries (RRIs) in rookie male and female runners.
 532 participants (226 men and 306 women) preparing for a 4-mile event were enrolled by the researchers.
-In addition to an orthopedic examination and 13 baseline questionnaire. and past involvement in sports without axial function rookie runners have different risk profiles.
+In addition to an orthopedic examination and 13 weeks of monitoring, participants completed a be the production of endorphins, which are baseline questionnaire. lasting at least one week resulting from pain-relieving properties.
+The brain produces musculoskeletal pain in the lower extremities or more endorphins after prolonged physical back were classified as RRIs.
+The findings exercise to help it deal with the stress and agony indicated that men's higher BMI, past injuries, of effort.
+Furthermore, new studies emphasize the and past involvement in sports without axial function stress were important predictors.
+The only anandamide, which can improve mood and meaningful predictor for women was navicular contribute to sensations of euphoria and wellbeing decrease.
+The study shows that male and female by crossing the blood-brain barrier.
+Running's rookie runners have different risk profiles.
 (Yagi meditative qualities can lead to a state of flow, or et al., 2013) determined the prevalence and a mental state where one is totally absorbed and contributing variables of tibial stress fractures involved in the activity, which can reduce anxiety (SF) and medial tibial stress syndrome (MTSS) in and promote calmness.
-This has a psychological represent a neurobiological mechanism promoting high school runners.
-Over three years, 230 runners who were 15 years old were assessed.
+This has a psychological runners who were 15 years old were assessed.
 Height, weight, BMI, O-angle, navicular drop test, hip abductor strength, hip and ankle motion range, and physical conditioning were all measured.
 The findings revealed 21 SF cases and 102 MTSS cases.
 The significant risk variables for MTSS in females included increased hip internal rotation and higher BMI.
 Moreover, the chance of SF in males was markedly elevated by limited SLR.
 The study emphasized the risk variables of gender for SF and MTSS.